GAIN

 Does GAIN pay dividends?

-Yes — Gladstone Investment Corporation pays a dividend.
+Yes — Gladstone Investment Corp. pays a dividend.

 GAIN pays a regular dividend, which is a hallmark of the BDC structure — these companies are required to distribute the majority of taxable income to shareholders.
 Income-focused investors often hold BDCs specifically for this distribution cadence.
 However, dividend sustainability depends heavily on portfolio credit quality and interest income generation, both of which carry risk in the lower middle market.